Having read the post about the expression chock-full, a reader asks,

 “in a great degree, by far (in allusion to the use of chalk in scoring ‘points’, etc.)

-3 Responses to “Chalk It Up”
+3 thoughts on “Chalk It Up”

 How about “chalk talk” – An instruction, lesson, or explanation at the blackboard in front of a classroom or athletic team.
 This technique has been replaced by technology – first by the overhead projector with transparencies, and subsequently by PowerPoint!
 However, I think the term might still be used (now with dry-erase boards) – in academia to judge a thesis or evaluate instructors, or in the locker room for game tactics.